marchage/Pin_DL/README.md

-# Download content of Pinterest automatically
+# Download content of P¡nterest automatically

-GreaseMonkey script using HyperApp (version 1) to download media from Pinterest.
+GreaseMonkey script using HyperApp (version 1) to download media from P¡nterest.

-This is not the first version of this script, but an initial commit.
-I seem to have misplaced .git folder of this project.